pramnora/qb64/netlify/README.md

 # QBASIC/QB64

-In you wish to see the web page [index.html] contents contained herein 'live'...; then, very kindly, please, visit...
+In you wish to see the web page [index.html] contents 'live'...; then, very kindly, please, visit...

 https://qb64.netlify.com